Getting started

 Public sector accessibility regulations require all forms to be accessible and have an accessibility statement.
 This means making your content and design clear and simple enough so that most people can use it without needing to adapt it, while supporting those who do need to adapt things.

 We have taken care of a lot of the requirements for you by making MoJ page designs fully accessible and providing a template for your accessibility statement.
-But you will still need to conduct a basic accessibility check and complete the statement with your own details.
+But you will still need to ensure your content is accessible and complete the statement with your own details.

 Learn more in the accessibility section.